ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: The ExPLAIND framework

-\paragraph{ExPLAIND influence scores enable model compression.} To study the applicability of our parameter importance scores, we carry out a series of pruning experiments on the CNN model, ranking each parameter $\theta$ by its kernel importance score $\Psi_S(\theta)$.
+To validate our parameter importance scores, we conduct pruning experiments on the CNN model, ranking each parameter $\theta$ by its kernel importance score $\Psi_S(\theta)$.
 For a fraction $c$ and number of parameters $D$, we only keep the TOP-$cD$ parameters and set the rest to zero.
 To retain the model's ability to predict, we do not prune the output layer.
-To contextualize our results, we compare them against an implementation of Li et al.'s pruning method proposed to compress CNN models \cite{liPruningFiltersEfficient2017}, which is based on an iterative pruning procedure in which the model is retrained in each step after pruning weights by magnitude importance.
-Note that this comparison is to validate that our scores find meaningful influence scores and do not aim to frame ExPLAIND as a SOTA pruning method.
-As shown in \autoref{fig:pruning-results-cifar}, we find that our approach performs competitively against the baseline.
-Our approach outperforms the baseline on sparsity levels from 70\% to 99\%.
-Furthermore, our score-based, training-free pruning replicates the original model more closely than the baseline as is evidenced by the much lower KL divergences over all levels of sparsity.
-This underlines that our influence scores are indeed able to accurately quantify the influence of the parameters on the model's predictions.
+To contextualize our results, we compare against an implementation of \citet{hao2017pruning}, a popular pruning method proposed for CNN models, which is based on an iterative procedure in which the model is retrained in each step after pruning weights by magnitude importance.